MicrosoftDocs/ai-builder/ai-builder-docs/object-detection-train-model.md

 ms.reviewer: kvivek
 ---

-# Train your object detection model
+# Train and publish your object detection model

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-In this section, you’ll learn how to check that you have all the data you need, and then how to train your model.
+In this section, you’ll learn how to verify your data, and then how to train, test, and publish your model.
 1. On the **Train your model** screen, verify that you have the correct names, and the correct amount of images
 2. If the data is all good, Select **Train** to kick off the training of your object detection model.